 The Haulage Services Charge for a single Demand DP comprises a variable component (expressed in $/GJ) calculated in accordance with the formula given in paragraph 3 below.
+The minimum chargeable demand is 1.15GJ MHQ.

-Whenever AGN provides the Network User with a statement of charges in respect of a Billing Period (“the relevant Billing Period”), the statement of charges will include the Haulage Services Charges:
+Whenever Multinet provides the Network User with a statement of charges in respect of a Billing Period (“the relevant Billing Period”), the statement of charges will include the Haulage Services Charges:

 for every Demand DP for which the Network User is registered as the FRO as at the end of that Billing Period; and